English

 • who is Medicaid-eligible

-How should the blood be drawn?
+How blood should be drawn

-If a child has an elevated lead level, what should a health care provider do next?
+If a child has an elevated lead level, what should a healthcare provider do next?

 The CDC recommends that providers conduct medical evaluation including the following: